Harsh-19vks/notification-service/README.md

 ## 🚀 Features

-- Send notifications via email, SMS, or in-app
+- ✅ Send a notification to a user
-- Retrieve all notifications for a specific user
+- ✅ Get all notifications for a user
-- Basic retry logic for failed notifications
+- ✅ Supports 3 types of notifications:
+  - 📧 Email
+  - 📱 SMS
+  - 💬 In-App

 ---